Skip to main content

 Image of Bernie Flaherty, Bi-Borough Executive Director of Adult Social Care

-Bernie manages the Bi-borough Adult and Public Health department ensuring the safety and wellbeing of vulnerable people over 2 boroughs, in conjunction with other key strategic partners.
+Bernie manages the Bi-Borough Adult and Public Health department ensuring the safety and wellbeing of vulnerable people across Westminster and the Royal Borough of Kensington and Chelsea, in conjunction with other key strategic partners.

-Bernie joined Westminster City Council from Harrow Council where she was the former Director of Adult Social Services for five years.
+Bernie joined Westminster City Council from Harrow Council, where she was the former Director of Adult Social Services.

 Gerald Almeroth is our Executive Director of Finance and Resources